Why we created our free solar tips guide?

 If you notice newspaper and TV advertisements offering 6.6kW systems for $3990 (or less), we recommend avoiding these cheap solar deals like the plague.
 Australia’s largest solar installer in 2017 was infamous for selling cheap solar systems, and it was no surprise when they went into liquidation - leaving thousands of unsatisfied customers in their wake.
 The solar industry consensus is that the warranties these cheap systems come with, aren’t worth the paper that they are printed on.

-There are thousands of horror stories online about faulty components, non-complaint installations and non-existent service and these are all a direct result of the dodgy, bottom of the market solar companies cutting corners in order to offer these ‘too good to be true’ prices.
+There are thousands of horror stories online about faulty components, non-compliant installations and non-existent service and these are all a direct result of the dodgy, bottom of the market solar companies cutting corners in order to offer these ‘too good to be true’ prices.

-Thankfully, we have done the due diligence to ensure that the solar companies we recommend use Clean Energy Council approved products and have all of the necessary accreditation’s, electrical contractor licenses and positive customer feedback to ensure they will provide you with a solar system that will stand the test of time.
+Thankfully, we have done the due diligence to ensure that the solar companies we recommend use Clean Energy Council approved products and have all the necessary accreditation’s, electrical contractor licenses and positive customer feedback to ensure they will provide you with a solar system that will stand the test of time.

 Solar brands that you can trust